GIScience/gis-training-resource-center/_sources/content/GIS_AA/en_AILAS_madagascar_camera_usage_guide.md

 #### Start Filming
 - Hold the side power button until the screen turns on.
 - Scan the QR code to configure settings (if not working manual setup)
+- Wait about 1 minute for the camera to pick up GPS signal
 - Press the top shutter button (big button on top) to start capturing

 #### Final Pre-Drive Check
 - Is the camera firmly mounted?
 - Is camera level and facing straight ahead?
 - Is the GoPro blinking every 5 seconds (taking photos)?
 - Is the Powerbank connected and charging the GoPro?
+- Is the camera orientation setting correct?
+If the menu on the camera back screen displays upside down, the setting is incorrect.

 ---